 - The focus on stylistic and literary analysis hones your analytical and critical skills, which are highly valued across a range of career paths.

 - The innovative assessment types on this course hone essential written, oral, and digital communication skills, readying you for the wider world of work in a culturally diverse global marketplace.

 - We aim to equip you with transferable skills, enabling you to capitalise on a job market increasingly defined by flexibility and ecological concerns.

-According to the British Council, there were around 1.5 billion people learning and using English worldwide in 2018, forecast to rise to 2 billion by 2020.
-So there is a high demand for teachers and managers of English in language schools, private schools, state schools, universities and colleges around the world.
-This course equips you with the skills you need to enter this dynamic, growing sector, either as an educator skilled in classroom management and innovative teaching techniques, or as an effective education manager.
+There is a high demand for teachers and managers of English in language schools, private schools, state schools, universities and colleges around the world.
+This course equips you with the skills you need to enter this dynamic, growing sector, either as an educator skilled in classroom management and innovative teaching techniques or as an effective education manager.